 The second part of the course will focus on fashion and avant-garde designers, building on what the students have studied so far and employing the techniques and theories they have learned.
 Lessons will concentrate on the building blocks of fashion such as fashion illustration and silhouette design and contextualise their learning by studying influential designers.
 They will explore techniques such as shaping material for garment construction, and use a mood board to comprehensively demonstrate the influences on their design, its development and their own personal workflow.

 Students will benefit from taught classes with experts in fashion design.
-They will develop a clear grounding in fashion throughout history, insight into the work of top designers, and practical fashion design and textile skills, with a view to creating their own fashion pieces to showcase at the end of the course and for use in a future portfolio.
+They will develop a clear grounding in the theories of fashion design, with a view to creating their own fashion pieces to showcase at the end of the course and for use in a future portfolio.

 Oxford is a city like no other, combining startlingly beautiful architecture with a buzzing, modern city centre, with superb shopping, restaurants, cafés and more.
 With the colleges of Oxford University at its heart, some almost 800 years old, it is a city steeped in history and academia.